Ayehavgunne/pyriodic/README.md

 #pyriodic
-A scheduler written in Python using dateutil to run periodic jobs.
+A scheduler written in Python to run periodic jobs.

 This project is in the alpha stage so there is a lot yet to do.